← Gallery Vocal separation — two methods on a real mix

 Vocal separation — REPET-SIM (nn_filter) vs pleco's fingerprint method, on a real vocal mix

-Input is a real 16 s excerpt of Orphans (mono, 22.05 kHz) — a full band mix with sung vocals.
-This run has true ground truth: the isolated vocal and instrumental stems (from the original session) are loaded separately and used only as references to score each separator.
-Both separators see only the mixture.
+Two ways to pull a vocal out of a finished mix — listen to both, then see how each scores against the real isolated stems.
+The input is a real 16 s excerpt of Orphans (mono, 22.05 kHz) — a full band mix with sung vocals.
+This run has true ground truth: the isolated vocal and instrumental stems (from the original session) are loaded separately and used to score each separator.
+The REPET-SIM separator sees only the mixture; the fingerprint method is additionally handed the true vocal's fingerprints as its optimization target (supervised).

 Honest framing: both are pure DSP — no trained model, no weights, no GPU.
 On real dense material the unsupervised REPET-SIM baseline recovers the vocal weakly (it needs enough background repetition, and dense percussion leaks through); the supervised fingerprint method — handed the true vocal as a target — wins clearly, as it should.
 All correlations are measured against the real stems and reported below, nothing hidden.
 (Metric: time-domain Pearson correlation; the mix ≈ vocal + instrumental so this is meaningful.)